sheshekabob/plants/Eggplant/README.md

        region="-933,-101,4669,4296"
        fit="cover">
 <param ve-image
-       label="Made in Calcutta in the 19th century, kampani kalam or "Company School" watercolour painting on paper of Solanum melongena" description="Company School"
+       label="Made in Calcutta in the 19th century, kampani kalam or Company School watercolour painting of Solanum melongena" description="Company School"
        license="CC BY-SA 4.0"
        attribution="© The Trustees of the British Museum"